Mitsubishi A6M Zero: Operational history

-In late 1943, Japanese Navy general staff at Rabaul conferred on the topic of naval fighter aircraft, and broached the topic of providing bullet protection for the Zero fighter, as the strategic outlook for Japan switched a defensive one.
+In late 1943, Japanese Navy general staff at Rabaul conferred on the topic of naval fighter aircraft, and broached the topic of providing bullet protection for the Zero fighter, as the strategic outlook for Japan switched to a defensive one.
 The purely offensive specs of the Zero, such as its very long range, were no longer necessities.
-Navy staff still considered the Zero to be the best fighter at the theater, though conceded that the Corsair, with its great horizontal speed, was a match for their fighter.
+Navy staff still considered the Zero to be the best fighter in the theater, though conceded that the Corsair, with its great horizontal speed, was a match for their fighter.

+Late in the war when defending Japan's home islands, the A6M remained the numerous Japanese fighter available.
+When attempting to intercept B-29 Superfortress bombers, the A6M was largely outclassed by the P-51 Mustang long-range escort fighters, as the A6M's poor high-altitude performance put it at a disadvantage in the P-51's favorable performance envelope.
+The A6M was slower but could still out-turn or out climb the P-51 at low to medium altitude, when the P-51 was used for interdiction or strike missions.
+On 29 May 1945, 150 A6Ms intercepted an American daylight incendiary attack on Yokohama, conducted by 517 B-29s which were escorted by 101 P-51s.
+In the ensuing intense air battle, five B-29s were shot down and another 175 damaged, while the P-51s claimed 26 "kills" and 23 "probables" for the loss of three fighters.
+The 454 B-29s that reached Yokohama struck the city's main business district and destroyed 6.9 sqmi of buildings; over 1000 Japanese were killed.

-Because of shortages of high-powered aviation engines and problems with planned successor models, namely the superior Mitsubishi A7M2 Reppū, the Zero remained in production until 1945, with over 10,000 of all variants produced.
+Because of shortages of high-powered aviation engines and problems with its planned successor, namely the superior Mitsubishi A7M2 Reppū, the Zero remained in production until 1945, with over 10,000 of all variants produced.

 Allied analysis

 Chinese opinions

 The Japanese deployed the A6M during the Second Sino-Japanese War.
 Inevitably some aircraft were lost, with at least two falling more-or-less intact into Chinese hands.
 The first known example, an A6M2, the 12th of the 15 pre-production aircraft, serial V-110, fell near Fainan Island.
 In September 1940 a team, including Western volunteers assisting the Chinese, examined the wreck.
 It was largely intact, and a detailed report was compiled and sent to the U.S.

 A second, an A6M2-21, serial V-173, made a forced landing near Tietsan airfield 17 February 1941.
 The pilot was shot before he could destroy his plane, the fuel system fixed, and it was taken into Chinese service.
 The plane was extensively flown and studied by a team which included Gerhard Neumann, and a detailed and illustrated report was sent to Washington.
 Overall they were impressed with the quality of the aircraft, less so by the performance—although this was later put down to using 85 octane fuel rather than the 100 octane required by the Sakae engine.